OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-10.md

 ## 2 Chronicles 10:17

-But as for the sons of Israel who lived in the cities of Judah, Rehoboam reigned over them.
+However, Rehoboam continued to reign over the Israelites who lived in the cities of Judah.

 ---